Sri Lankan civil war: Fall of Sampur

 Since the resumption of violence, concerns were mounting among the military establishment that the strategically crucial Sri Lanka Navy base in Trincomalee was under severe threat from LTTE gun positions located in and around Sampur, which lies across the Koddiyar Bay from Trincomalee.
 Artillery fired from LTTE bases in the area could potentially cripple the naval base, bringing it to a complete standstill and cutting the only military supply chain to Jaffna.
 All movements of naval vessels were also under the constant surveillance of the LTTE.
 These fears were backed up by a US military advisory team which visited the island in 2005.

-Following clashes in Mavil Aru and Muttur, the LTTE had intensified attacks targeting the naval base in Trincomalee, and in a speech on 21 August Sri Lankan President Mahinda Rajapakse made clear the government intentions were to neutralize the LTTE threat from Sampur.
+Following clashes in Mavil Aru and Muttur, the LTTE had intensified attacks targeting the naval base in Trincomalee, and in a speech on 21 August Sri Lankan President Mahinda Rajapakse made clear the government intentions were to neutralise the LTTE threat from Sampur.
 On 28 August the military launched an assault to retake the LTTE camps in Sampur and the adjoining Kaddaiparichchan and Thoppur areas.
 This led the LTTE to declare that if the offensive continued, the cease-fire would be officially over.

 After steady progress, security forces led by Brigade Commander Sarath Wijesinghe recaptured Sampur from the LTTE on 4 September and began to establish military bases there, as the LTTE admitted defeat and stated their fighters "withdrew" from the strategically important town.
 It marked the first significant territorial change of hands since the signing of the cease-fire agreement in 2002.
 The Sri Lankan military estimated that 33 of its personnel were killed in the offensive, along with over 200 LTTE fighters.